jusinowicz/metascrape/README.md

 This repository is structured to reflect the workflow of the project.
 Each folder contains its own Readme with more details.

 ## Main workflow
-**Note: Each folder contains a config_*text*.csv, where *text* is the pipeline folder.
-The config file controls file and folder locations, names and certain other configuration components**
+**Note**: Each folder contains its own README, which contains detailed information and tutorials on running the modules.
+The suggested order of modules and READMEs is:
+1. abstracs
+2. fulltext
+3. tables
+4. figures.

 **abstracts**: This folder contains the initial database-building arm of the project.
 It is built on a series of python scripts that scrape abstracts from [NCBI](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6821292/), train an NER utilizing [spaCy](https://spacy.io/usage/spacy-101) and [label-studio](https://labelstud.io/), provides the pipeline for initial NER training and updating, and creates a table of useful keywords from the categories used to train the NER.